samboy/maramake/README.md

 modernish Unix-style systems.
 (Command line options may not work properly due to differences in how `getopt(3)` is reset.
 Adjust `GETOPT_RESET()` in make.h for your platform, if necessary.)

+Should one not have make, the script `compile.sh` will compile the program with the name `maramake`.

 The default configuration enables extensions:  some from a future POSIX standard and some that are non-POSIX.
 Generally these extensions are